German business leaders warn against pulling out of China - NewsBreak

 German business leaders warn against pulling out of China

-A group of top German business executives is warning against withdrawing from China , while acknowledging that it's right for Germany to redefine its relationship with Beijing.
+BERLIN — (AP) — A group of top German business executives is warning against withdrawing from China, while acknowledging that it's right for Germany to redefine its relationship with Beijing.

 The intervention by eight chief executives in an article Thursday for the daily Frankfurter Allgemeine Zeitung comes as Germany grapples with its future relationship business and political relationship with China.
 The authors included the CEOs of industrial conglomerate Siemens, chemicals manufacturer BASF, technology company Bosch, auto parts supplier Schaeffler and the port of Hamburg.